×

 Scheduled Loss of Use Awards vs. Unscheduled Permanent Partial Disability Awards

 Suppose your work injury causes you to permanently lose a body function, like seeing, hearing, or limb loss.
-Your permanent partial disability benefit will be on a schedule that lists the maximum number of weeks for each body part affected.
-The payment is two-thirds of your average weekly wages multiplied by the appropriate number of weeks in proportion to your impairment rating.
+Your permanent partial disability benefit will follow a schedule that specifies the maximum number of weeks for each affected body part.
+You’ll receive payments equal to two-thirds of your average weekly wages, multiplied by the appropriate number of weeks based on your impairment rating.

-North Carolina allows you to receive permanent disability benefits in a lump sum rather than weekly benefits.
+North Carolina allows you to receive permanent disability benefits all at once instead of weekly stipends.
 For unscheduled disability award, you can also get a lump sum for some of the following partial disabilities:

-• Loss of or permanent injury to a significant internal or external organ, or any part of the body not covered by the schedule
+• Loss of or permanent damage to a significant organ or any body part that the schedule doesn’t cover

-• Severe disfigurement to the head or face
+• Severe disfigurement to the face or head

-• Severe disfigurement to another part of the body not covered by a scheduled loss
+• Severe disfigurement to another body part the scheduled loss doesn’t cover

 Contact an experienced Charlotte work comp lawyer to know the appropriate benefits you can get for your work-related injury.